syerxa/DH-Demo-App/README.md

 ```

-### Installing
+### Installing the Project

-Edit line 13 of app/\_\_init__.py to point to your local MySQL database
+Edit line 13 of app/\_\_init__.py to point to your local MySQL database.

 ```
 app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql+pymysql://<username>:<password>@localhost/<database>'
 ```

 Run the migration.py script to create the tables and seed data in your database.
-Run the following command from the root of the project.

 ```
 python3 migration.py
 ```

-Finally, start the flask server from the root directory.
+Finally, start flask from the root directory.

 ```
 FLASK_APP=main.py flask run
 ```

-## Running the tests
+## Running the Tests

-The unit tests can be run from the root directory with the following command
+The unit tests can be run from the root directory.

 ```
 pytest